Expression-lex/udacity-data-engineering-azure-databricks/README.md

 ### Udacity - Azure Data Engineering - Azure Databricks
 The goal of this project is to develop a data lake solution using Azure Databricks using a lake house architecture.
-You will:

 Scripts